dotnet/machinelearning/docs/code/MlNetCookBook.md

 // Here's how we could do this:

 var fullLearningPipeline = pipeline
-    // Concatenate two of the 3 categorical columns, and the numeric features.
+    // Concatenate two of the 3 categorical pipelines, and the numeric features.
     .Append(mlContext.Transforms.Concatenate("Features", "NumericalFeatures", "CategoricalBag", "WorkclassOneHotTrimmed"))
     // Cache data in memory so that the following trainer will be able to access training examples without
     // loading them from disk multiple times.